safespring/web/content/blogg/2023/2023-05-multicloud-demo.md

 ```

 Here we create A records for all IPv4 addresses for instances in both
-Safespring and PSNC OpenStack IaaSes by concatenating the lists of IPv4
+Safespring and the other European Cloud providors's OpenStack IaaSes by concatenating the lists of IPv4
-addresses from Safespring module outputs and PSNCs floating IP addresses
+addresses from Safespring module outputs and the other European Cloud providor's floating IP addresses
 respectively.
 All A-records point to the name `www.mcdemo.saft.in`, hence DNS
 will load balance across all those IPv4 addresses in a round-robin fashion.